 Unified CCE solution options and features are not supported in the Packaged CCE

 (CCE PAC M1) deployment.

 exhaustive list.
 As a rule, if an option or feature is not mentioned in this

 document, it is not supported in this deployment.
 Non-Contact Center Cisco

 Unified Communication applications—such as Unity Connection or third-party

-applications such as CRM and recording—may be deployed on external servers if
+applications such as CRM and recording—may be deployed on external servers.
+The

-the hardware, co-residency, and support requirements are for each application
+hardware, co-residency, and support requirements must be met for each

-residing on that server.
-Refer to the documentation for each external
+application residing on that server.
+Refer to the documentation for each